Stars; stellar activity; star formation; low mass objects.

 I have used the Kepler mission is to understand how stellar activity affects the brightness of stars.
 I have helped extract some of the stellar science inherent in the unprecedented new precision and time-coverage of stellar light-curves that the mission automatically provides.
 Among the topics I’m studying are the rotation and differential rotation of stars, starspot coverage and evolution, and using photometric “flicker” to measure stellar gravity.

 GB joined the faculty of the Berkeley Astronomy Dept. in 1982, received tenure in 1988, and became a full professor in 1994.
 His work in the 1980s concentrated on star formation and the study of T Tauri stars, as well as continuing studies of stellar magnetic activity.
 In the 1990s he continued work on these topics, as well as becoming an early pioneer and world expert in the study of brown dwarfs.
+As part of that work he invented the method of “lithium dating” that revised the ages of young clusters upward by 50% or more.
 He wrote an Annual Reviews of Astronomy and Astrophysics article on “Observations of Brown Dwarfs” in 2000, and delivered a plenary lecture to the American Astronomical Society entitled “Brown Dwarfs: Up Close and Physical” in 2004.
 His discovery work is described in the book 50 Years of Brown Dwarfs (Springer 2014; V. Joergens, Ed.).
 He was also lead author on an Annual Reviews of Earth and Planetary Science article entitled “What is a Planet?”.

 GB has written over 200 technical publications, including numerous review articles.
-There are more than 12000 citations to his works (h-index > 75).
+There are more than 25000 citations to his works (h-index > 75).
 GB was awarded a Miller Research Professorship in 1997, and became a Sigma Xi Distinguished Lecturer in 2000.
 He has served on committees helping to award major NASA and NSF grants and projects, and awarding time on the (then world’s largest) Keck telescopes.
 In Dec.
 2001, NASA selected the Kepler mission to discover extrasolar terrestrial planets, and characterize inner extrasolar planetary systems.
 GB was a Co-investigator on the mission; his main task was to understand the “noise” that stellar variability introduces into the photometric detection of extrasolar planetary transits, and to help extract some of the stellar science that is also possible.
 The mission successfully showed that planets are very common around stars.
+His current research uses Kepler data to better understand starspots.

 GB is involved in science education, and throughout his career has worked on encouraging the participation of minorities in science.
 His efforts in this, and on behalf of increasing diversity at the University, were recognized by the Chancellor’s Award for Advancing Institutional Excellence in 2006.
 GB served as Acting Chair for the Astronomy Dept. in 2006-07.
 In 2007 he was selected by Chancellor Birgeneau after a national search as the founding Vice Chancellor for Equity and Inclusion at Berkeley.
 He stepped down in 2015, and was awarded the Berkeley Citation (the campus’ highest honor).
 He became Professor of the Graduate School in 2016 (meaning he is an active Emeritus professor).